-This is a themed outdoor shopping complex which offers souvenirs, galleries, clothes, food, and entertainment, your kids will surely have a fun time and won’t want to leave here.
+This is a themed outdoor shopping complex that offers souvenirs, galleries, clothes, food, and entertainment; your kids will surely have a fun time and won’t want to leave here.

-The highlight of the tour is that you can roll around in an inflatable ball on water and you can let the kids have massive fun while zip-lining across the pond.
+The highlight of the tour is that you can roll around in an inflatable ball on the water, and you can let the kids have massive fun while zip-lining across the pond.
 You can spend the entire day here having fun alone.

-This is one of the things you should do in Langkawi, the underwater world gives you the opportunity to walk under the water.
-This tourist attraction is home to 500 species of sea creatures like the rockhopper penguins, harbor seals, mandarin ducks, seahorses, and flamingos.
+This is one of the things you should do in Langkawi; the underwater world allows you to walk under the water.
+This tourist attraction is home to 500 sea creatures like the rockhopper penguins, harbor seals, mandarin ducks, seahorses, and flamingos.

 You can spot seahorses, rockhopper penguins, and seals.
 The underwater world is a 15m walkthrough underwater tunnel where you will enjoy the view of sharks, green turtles, and giant stingrays up close.